cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 the evaluation.
 Each test vector value is encoded as a hexadecimal byte string.
 The label for each test vector value is described below.

-- "Input": The secret client input, an opaque byte string.
+- "Input": The private client input, an opaque byte string.
 - "Info": The public info, an opaque byte string.
 - "Blind": The blind value output by `Blind()`, a serialized `Scalar` of `Ns` bytes long.